w3f/polkadot-wiki/docs/general/polkadot-vault.md

 slug: ../polkadot-vault
 ---

-:::info
+:::info Rebranding of Parity Signer to Polkadot Vault

-The Polkadot Vault app is currently available only for iOS.
+The Polkadot Vault app rebranding is currently live only on iOS.

 The Polkadot Vault app is an air-gapped cold storage solution for all users, including developers and power users.
 See [Ledger](./ledger.md) devices for other cold storage solutions.